 The natural sciences and the new human studies have had their repercussions on philosophy.
 Positivism would drop philosophy and make sociology the queen of the sciences.
-Kantians offer a foundations for science, absolute idealists set forth a super-science, Kierkegaard, Schotpenshauer, Nietzsche, Blondel turn to decision and action.
-The Catholic decision, mahamfan promulgated by Leo XIII in Acterni Patris, was "Back to Aquinas."
-While this movement flourished in the early part of this century, in the last decade it has completely collapsed, first, because historical studies of ferieval thought the medieval period made any accurate statement of Thomist thought enormously complicated and permanently open to revision and, secondly, because the infiltration of the new types of human studies into theology necessitated a far more sophisticated type of philosophy than the medieval world could broken furnish.
-However, as yet there no generally accepted up-to-date philosophy and, until there is, we can only expect a theological pluralism far more radical than the old-style pluralism of Thomists, Scotists, Suarezians, and so on.
-Such pluralism is the first item on the agenda of the recently formed International Theological Commission.
+Kantians offer a foundations for science, absolute idealists set forth a super-science, Kierkegaard, Americans Bragmatists and European existentialists, Schopenhauer, Nietzsche, Blondel turn to decision and action.
+The Catholic decision, promulgated by Leo XIII in Asterni Patris, was "Back to Aquinas."
+While this movement flourished in the early part of this century, in the last decade it has completely collapsed, first, because historical studies of the medieval period made any accurate statement of Thomist thought enormously complicated and permanently open to revision and, secondly, because the infiltration of the new types of human studies into theology necessitated a far more sophisticated type of philosophy than the medieval world could furnish.
+However, as yet there is no generally accepted up-to-late philosophy and, until there is, we can only expect a theological phuralism far more radical than the old-style phuralism of Thomists, Scotists, Sucretians, and so on.
+Such phuralism is the first item on the spenda of the recently formed International Theological Commission.

 The problems that Catholics finally are facing have long existed.
-In his book, The Modern Schiem, Martin Marty has them splitting the West into a religious minority and a secularist majority between the years 1840 and 1870.
+In his book, The Modern Schism, Martin Marty has them applitting the West into a religious minority and a secularist majority between the years 1840 and 1870.
 Further, he distinguished three types of secularist.
 In continental Europe secularists considered religion an evil and aimed at extirpating it.
-In Great Britain they considered it a preprivate affair of mote no innet importance.
-In the use United States religious leaders themselves tended to adapt religion to the secularizing trends of the times.
-But where religion is prepresented or ridiculed or watered down, there is unbelief, and unbelief is contagious.
-When everyone believes except the village athelast, doubting is almost impossible.
-When few believe, doubting is spontaneous,
+In Great Britain they considered it a private affair of no importance.
+In the United States religious leaders themselves tended to adapt religion to the secular-ining trends of the times.
+But where religion is persecuted or ridicular or watered down, there is unbellief, and unbolief is contagious.
+When everyone believes except the village atheist, doubting is almost impossible.
+When few believe, doubting is spontaneous, and believing is difficult.